Talend/component-runtime/sample-parent/sample-features/loading-analysis/README.md

 In this second record, we see that the SPI implementation has been loaded from the `ConfigurableClassLoader`.

 ### The third record checks SPI implementation provided by the runtime
-The spi implementation is provided by the dependency `org.talend.sdk.samplefeature.dynamicdependencies:service-provider-from-external-dependency`.
+The spi implementation is provided by the dependency `org.talend.sdk.component.loading-analysis:service-provider-from-external-dependency`.
 In the studio, we can add this library using the `tLibraryLoad` connector.
 ```
 +---------------------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | key                       | value                                                                                                                                                                                                                                                                                                                        |